 Our design has two main components, the frontend and the backend.
-The front end is what the user will see and interact with.
+The frontend is what the user will see and interact with.
 It will be housed at the top right of the GridAI user interface.
 The backend will be the code section that is doing all of the work.
 This is the part that will take in the user request, go through the databases to find relevant information to the request, and then manipulate the information from the databases to give an accurate answer to the user.
 We are using a containerized approach, each of the components we are building are docker components that will be deployed on GridAI.
-Our chatbot will use our containerized application to retrieve data from relevant information from databases, these include Neo4j, FluxDB, and MongoDB.
+Our chatbot will use our containerized application to retrieve data from relevant information from databases, these include Neo4j, FluxDB, and Firebase.
 This information will be sent back to the chatbot for OpenAI to answer user questions.
-The backend has 6 different GPTs, each one performs a different function.
-The dso\GPT aggregates DERs together to form virtual power plants (VPPs).
-The dss\GPT edits the OpenDSS files for the user.
-The map\GPT displays the OpenDSS results in a more readable and easy-to-understand format.
-The grid\GPT is a traditional chatbot that answers users' questions about the model and data.
-The forecasting\GPT predicts future generation output and demand of the system loaded in GridGPT 2.0.
-The db\GPT uses the OpenDSS data to build neo4j and influx models of the system.
+The backend has three different GPTs, each one performs a different function.
+The dso_GPT aggregates DERs together to form virtual power plants (VPPs).
+The dss_GPT edits the OpenDSS files for the user.
+The db_GPT uses the OpenDSS data to build neo4j and influx models of the system.
+Our plan of making six total GPTs got reduced due to time constraints.